makrai/notes/krek16-srl-slovene-learn-corp.md

 # 1 Introduction

-Labeling of semantic roles (Eng.
-Semantic Role Labeling - SRL) is a procedure that is the linguistic point of view, dedicated (automatic) identifying participatory roles of linguistic technology while developing systems for information extraction, systems for responding to questions (Eng.
-Question Answering System) , improving the operation of syntactic parsers and machine translators, etc. (Shen and Lapata, 2007; Christensen et al., 2011).
-Since the lack of consensus on the various categories and the criteria for determining which today are already available for many languages, causing difficulties in čezjezikovnem model semantic labeling should in our view, an effective system of criteria and indications for marking participatory roles or, more precisely predikatno- argumentnih relationships (a) to provide a set of categories, which is the most optimal, ie. cover all (in our case Slovene) key participatory roles and at the same time (b) does not contain categories that are excessively detailed or mutual overlays, (c) be based primarily on semantic rather than on morphological, lexical or syntactic properties, (d) allow for formal description or usefulness of language technology applications, and (e) to be as compatible with the categories and criteria applicable to other languages ​​(cf..
-Petukhov and Bunt, 2008: 39).
-To this end, within the framework of the project of making the training corpus for semantic tagging applications for Slovenian created a system of criteria for the identification and marking of participatory roles in Slovene.
+* Semantic Role Labeling (SRL) is a procedure that is the linguistic point of
+  * (automatic) identifying participatory roles of linguistic technology while
+  * for information extraction, QA, syntactic parsers and machine translators, (Shen and Lapata, 2007; Christensen+ 2011).
+Since the
+  * hE lack of consensus on the various categories and the criteria for determining which today are already available for many languages, causing difficulties in cross-linguistic model semantic labeling should in our view, an effective system of criteria and indications for marking participatory roles or, more precisely predikatno- argumentnih relationships
+    * to provide a set of categories, which is the most optimal, ie cover all (in our case Slovene) key participatory roles
+    * does not contain categories that are excessively detailed or mutual overlays,
+    * be based primarily on semantic rather than on morphological, lexical or syntactic properties,
+    * allow for formal description or usefulness of language technology applications, and
+    * to be as compatible with the categories and criteria applicable to other languages (cf Petukhov and Bunt, 2008: 39)
+* To this end, within the framework of the project of making the training corpus for semantic tagging applications for Slovenian created a system of criteria for the identification and marking of participatory roles in Slovene.
 Our goal was to manually tag syntax half of the sealed part of the training corpus ssj500k, on the basis of whether it would be in the future be automatically recorded even larger corps.
 In this paper we present the starting point for determining the semantic categories and tags for the English, the tagging process and tools for semantic markup training corpus for Slovene.

 # 2 Theoretical and methodological background

 In selecting the method of semantic tagging and semantic categories for determining Slovene We first analyzed the individual approaches that have been developed and used for other languages, for example.
-PropBank (Palmer et al., 2005), Verbnet (Kipper et al., 2006) and FrameNet (Backer et al., 1998) for English, Ancor (Taul et al., 2011) for the Spanish, Sonar (Schuurman et al. , 2010) for the Dutch.
-In addition, a set of codes for Croatian (Filko et al., 2012) and the Czech valence lexicon Vallex.
+PropBank (Palmer+ 2005), Verbnet (Kipper+ 2006) and FrameNet (Backer+ 1998) for English, Ancor (Taul+ 2011) for the Spanish, Sonar (Schuurman+ , 2010) for the Dutch.
+In addition, a set of codes for Croatian (Filko+ 2012) and the Czech valence lexicon Vallex.
 We focused on comparing formal descriptions (ie. Sets of semantic tags) for each participatory role and the criteria for their determination.
 From the perspective of optimizing the set of